gplepage/corrfitter/doc/html/_sources/example-etas-Ds.rst.txt

       :width: 70%

-  The points with error bars are the correlator data points; the fit result is 1.0 in this plot, of course, and the dashed lines show the uncertainty in the fit function evaluated with the best-fit parameters.
+  The points with error bars are the correlator data points; the fit result is 1.0 in this plot, of course, and the shaded band shows the uncertainty in the fit function evaluated with the best-fit parameters.
   Fit and data agree to within errors.
-Note how the fit-function errors (the dashed lines) track the data errors.
+Note how the fit-function errors (the shaded band) track the data errors.
 In general the fit function is at least as accurate as the data.
 It can be much more accurate, for example, when the data errors grow rapidly with ``t``.